digidem/mapeo-mobile/README.md

 Each observation can have a long form attached, but we encourage observation forms to be kept small, and instead recommend making several observations at a particular site.
 Instead of a long, linear form guiding the user through what data to gather, Mira will use contextual suggestions: lists of suggested observations to make, based on where the user is or what process they have just started.
 E.g. if the user documents a contaminated river then the contextual suggestions will include documenting if there is a source of the spill, signs of oil on the ground, a pipeline nearby, each as a separate observation.
 The user can choose to move through these suggestions in any order.

 Many existing apps are also built around a heirarchical research structure: those gathering the data are not the same as those analysing and using the data.
 Accessing and analysing previous data gathered can be difficult.
 Mira is built around a distributed peer-to-peer data model and each device has a replica of all the data.
-This allows new observations to be linked to existing places and incidents: one of our biggest challenge with community-based monitoring programs has been deciphering which incident new surveys refer to, or whether they are documenting a new event.
+This allows new observations to be linked to existing places and incidents: one of our biggest challenges with community-based monitoring programs has been deciphering which incident new surveys refer to, or whether they are documenting a new event.

 Finally, Mira puts maps front and center.
 The map is built upon [mapbox-gl-js](https://github.com/mapbox/mapbox-gl-js) which renders data in realtime as it is updated.
 Everything is attached to a location, rather than having taking a GPS point as a separate step.